Lakr233/Litext/README.md

 ## License

-Licensed under MIT License, see [LICENSE](./LICENSE) for more information.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.